memishood/FaceAware-Android/README.md

         Glide.with(this).load(R.drawable.test).into(faceAware)
 ```

-you can use on xml or in your code, it doesn't matter.
+do not use android:src="image", use on your code.

 -------------------
 ## For better understanding